seanmonstar/seanmonstar.github.io/_posts/tumblr/2023-09-28-was-async-fn-a-mistake.md

 That'd be a nice improvement.

 [^reading]: Yea, I know, it's a little more writing.
-But I am in the [[Optimize for reading]] camp.
+But I am in the _optimize-for-reading_ camp.
 We read much more than we write.
 So if I have to write a few more characters at a function definition, but it makes the reading experience more understandable, that's a massive win.

 [^me]: I've been involved in async Rust since the beginning.
 I know how it used to be, I was part of the group making it better, and I pay close attention to all the new proposals.
 I still mean what I said: _none_ of the solutions look nice.